Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Usability Metrics are not KPIs

-While measuring usability metrics is just as important as tracking Key Performance Indicators (KPIs), the two differ in their focus and application.
+While tracking usability metrics is just as important as tracking Key Performance Indicators (KPIs), the two differ in their focus and application.
 Both can be interrelated as one likely leads to another, but it is worth knowing their differences.
+Usability metrics specifically track the usability and user experience of a product from the user’s perspective, focusing on aspects like task completion rates, time on task, and user satisfaction.
+The values are defined from the customers' perspectives.

 KPIs, on the other hand, are broader business metrics that evaluate overall performance and business growth against strategic goals, such as revenue, customer acquisition, or conversion rates.
+As a quick recap, usability metrics focus on user interactions and satisfaction, while KPIs measure business outcomes and impact.

-How to Choose Your Metrics
+How to Choose What to Track

 As mentioned earlier, no single metric can capture everything, and tracking too many can lead to confusion.
 Instead of measuring everything, prioritize metrics that are most relevant to you by focusing on why you need them and how you plan to use them.
 This approach ensures your metrics are purposeful and actionable.